p5quared/decanter/README.md

         * My copy of _Crime and Punishment_
         * _etc..._
     * If that doesn't satisfy you, I also want make sure nobody is confused about the fact that this app is not directly affiliated with UB in any way.
+* _What the hell is that logo?_
+   * Sorry honey, it's modern art and I'm afraid _you just don't get it._